92 Bar Associations and Legal Organizations for Attorneys and Law Students

 Those who succeed gain entry into their state’s bar association, a professional organization that sets ethical standards and disciplines lawyers when necessary.
 In most states, membership is mandatory for practicing attorneys.

-While state bar associations mark the start of a lawyer’s career, voluntary bar associations — such as those listed below — can track its development.
+While state bar associations mark the start of a lawyer’s career, voluntary bar associations such as those listed below can track their development.
 These legal organizations may specialize in a specific area of practice, promote the interests of a particular population or advance the legal profession generally.

 National Bar Associations

 Founded in 1879, the American Bar Association (ABA) is a voluntary professional organization.
 Members are lawyers, law students and other legal professionals.
-As of 2019, it totaled more than 350,000 members.
 As a national organization, the ABA accredits law schools, provides continuing legal education and works to eliminate bias and improve diversity among lawyers.

 The Canadian Bar Association (CBA) serves as the national voice for 36,000 lawyers, judges, notaries, law teachers and law students across Canada.
-The CBA has 13 branches and offers professional development opportunities and well-being resources for lawyers, as well as public guides on topics like immigration and homebuying.
+The CBA has 13 branches and offers professional development opportunities and well-being resources for lawyers, as well as public guides on topics like immigration and buying a home.